Community Systems Fail When Contribution Stops

 People Adjust to What They Repeatedly See

-Human behavior is highly responsive to environmental signals.
+Human behavior responds to environmental signals.

 When people repeatedly observe neglect without correction, expectations begin changing.